WHAT WE DO

 If you lose your appeal in the Court of Special Appeals, you have the option of seeking cert in the Court of Appeals, Maryland’s highest court.
 The Court of Appeals is not required to hear your case and does not take most cases.
 First you must file a Petition for Writ of Certiorari with the Court of Appeals.

-The Petition is your opportunity to persuade Maryland’s highest court that your case presents an interesting issue that will potentially impact other cases in the future or will, perhaps, resolve some conflict in the current case law.
+The Petition is your opportunity to persuade Maryland’s highest court that your case presents an interesting issue.
+The issue will potentially impact other cases in the future or will, perhaps, resolve some conflict in the current case law.
 The petition must be filed approximately 45 days from the date the Court of Special Appeals decision is filed or within 15 days after the mandate is filed.
 If the Court of Appeals deems your issue “cert worthy” then it will issue a briefing order and schedule oral argument.

 APPLICATIONS FOR LEAVE TO APPEAL